The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 20

-When a new connection object is created, the pool assigns it an event loop.
 When #event-loop-size is set to a strictly positive value, the pool assigns as many event loops as specified, in a round-robin fashion.
 By default, the number of event loops configured or calculated by Quarkus is used.
 If #event-loop-size is set to zero or a negative value, the pool assigns the current event loop to the new connection.

 Environment variable: QUARKUS_DATASOURCE_REACTIVE_EVENT_LOOP_SIZE